 And more for the grill....

-Sign up for our Spring EGG C.S.A. will begin the middle of March Pick up begins first Monday in April April 1st 2014 at the farm.
-Email us at email@example.com if you would like to join and ask for an application.
+Sign up for our Spring EGG C.S.A.is over but will reopen in June.
+Email us at firstname.lastname@example.org if you would like to join and ask for an application.

 PBA Free Canning Lids available